12 Stunning Sedona Hikes with Spectacular Views

 Distance: 1 mile out-and-back from the main parking lot (requires a high clearance vehicle & is almost always full) or 3 miles out-and-back from the Dry Creek Vista trail-head.

 More info & pics from the Devil’s Bridge hike

 The Cookstove Trail is one of the little known gems in the area, most likely due to the easily missed location along Oak Creek Canyon drive.
 A minuscule trailhead sign does not help matters, not to mention the fact that most tourists are so absorbed with the magnificent views along Arizona’s most scenic drive that it is very easy to miss the sign.
 A peaceful hike with amazing overlooks of the entire Oak Creek region, the Cookstove is a must-do for anyone up for a challenge.
-And a challenge it is, as this hike requires a 0.7 mile steep climb.
+And a challenge it is, as this hike requires a very steep 0.7 mile climb.

 Keep on going and you will be rewarded with magnificent panoramas of the entire Oak Creek Canyon area, a diverse ecosystem consisting of colorful rock formations and lush green forests of ponderosa pines, sycamore, and cypress trees.
 For your immense effort, you will enjoy some of the top views of any hike in the Northern Arizona region.
-And do not forget to fill up your water bottle with natural spring water at the tap just across the road (also where you will park your car).
+And do not forget to fill up your water bottle with natural spring water at the tap located just across the road (also where you will park your car).
 Treat yourself to a healthy breakfast at Indian Gardens pre-hike, located just a few miles down the road.

 Difficulty: Hard due to the steep inclines & high elevation